 Attendance in IEP courses is required.
-Students are expected to attend all class sessions, except in cases of acceptable reasons.
-Acceptable absences include sickness with a doctor's excuse or a doctor's appointment.
-Meeting with advisers, taking driving tests, or calling the IEP to say you feel unwell are not considered excusable reasons for absences.
+Students are expected to attend all class sessions, except in cases of excused absences.
 If students have excessive absences, they could fail their English classes and be out of status with their I-20.

 Students should arrive for class before the scheduled time to begin.
-Being late is considered rude behavior at American universities because it disrupts the entire class and students who are late will miss instructions or information.
-If a student is more than 15 minutes late 3 times, it will count as one absence.
+Being late is considered rude behavior at American universities because it disrupts the entire class, and students who are late will miss instructions or information.
+If a student is more than 15 minutes late three times, it will count as one absence.

 Copying all or part of another person's work or using reference materials without citations are forms of cheating that will not be tolerated at the IEP.
 Academic dishonesty is a serious offense.
-The following are examples of such: Stealing an exam to study, giving another student answers during a quiz or test, handing in work or papers written or completed by someone else, downloading a paper from the internet, and taking a test for someone else.
+The following are examples of such: Stealing an exam to study, giving another student answers during a quiz or test, handing in work or papers written or completed by someone else, downloading a document from the internet, and taking a test for someone else.
 If we find that you were involved in an incident of cheating, your instructor will notify you.

 Plagiarism is stealing another person’s idea or illustration and using it as one’s own without giving credit to the original author or artist.
 Copying sentences or paragraphs directly from a book, article, webpage, or other student’s paper without giving credit to the author is illegal.
-Even if a student changes the wording a little bit, the idea still came from the original author and he or she must receive the credit for the idea.
-This means when writing papers, if a student uses direct quotes or paraphrases (changing the wording) from any other work, published or unpublished, he or she must use proper footnotes and a “Works Cited” page in the back of the paper that lists all the places where the student found the quotes or information.
+Even if a student changes the wording a little bit, the idea still came from the original author, and he or she must receive the credit for the idea.

-ALI has a zero tolerance policy on cheating, academic dishonesty, and plagiarism.
+The IEP has a zero tolerance policy on cheating, academic dishonesty, and plagiarism.
 All problem cases will be forwarded to the Associate Provost of International Affairs.
-If the student is a sponsored student, the case will be forwarded to that student’s sponsor.
+If the student is a sponsored student, the case will be sent to that student’s sponsor.

 All students should: